 - Work with the SSD coordinator to ensure that approved accommodations have been set in TIDE prior to test day.

 - Ensure that the required voice settings for the text-to-speech (TTS) accommodation are configured and functional on computers assigned to students.

-Learn how to choose settings and configure assistive technology on TIDE and AT Settings.
+Learn how to choose settings and configure assistive technology on Delivering Digital Tests with Accommodations.

 Before test day, confirm that the secure browser is properly installed on test-taking devices and that it communicates with other CAI testing applications.
 This is the only way to make sure that these devices can access test sessions without disruption.

 You can do this on your own or work with your test coordinator to do it as part of a preadministration session.

 If you don't use a preadministration session to check the secure browser, follow these steps, described in detail in the proctor-guided preview section of the Digital Test Preview Guide (.pdf/3.25 MB).